pluralsight/guides/published/swift/protocol-oriented-programming-in-swift/article.md

 ```
 ### Protocol Inheritance
 A protocol can inherit from other protocols and then add further requirements on top of the requirements it inherits.
-In the following example, the protocol, Persistable, inherits from the Entity protocol I introduced earlier.
+In the following example, the protocol Persistable inherits from the Entity protocol I introduced earlier.
 It adds the requirement to save an entity to file and load it based on its unique identifier.

 ```
 protocol Persistable: Entity {